 How To Store It

-Baked yogurt tastes best fresh which is why I make ours in these individual serving ramekins.
+Breakfast baked yogurt tastes best fresh, which is why I make ours in these individual serving ramekins.
 You can store it in the fridge once cooled in an airtight container or with plastic wrap on top of the ramekin.

 Equipment